 Our mission is to provide quality, individualized, outpatient assessment and treatment to individuals and families struggling with alcohol/drug abuse and other addictive disorders.

-Adult Substance Abuse Treatment Options
+Adult Substance Use Treatment Options

 We believe that no single treatment is appropriate for all individuals and work to match treatment services to each individual’s particular problems and needs.
 Office-based individual, group, and family therapy services are available.
-The following adult groups are ongoing:

 How to Get an Appointment

-- Call the Counseling Service at 388-6751 to schedule an appointment with a member of our Substance Abuse Team.
+- Call the Counseling Service at 388-6751 to schedule an appointment with a member of our Substance Use Team.
 A receptionist will talk with you confidentially and ask you for some basic contact information.
 This is passed on to our Intake Coordinator that day.

 - The Intake Coordinator will contact you to find out more about what services you are looking for, and which office location and appointment times would work best for you.
-The Intake Coordinator then gives this information to the Substance Abuse Clinician who best meets your needs.
+The Intake Coordinator then gives this information to the Substance Use Clinician who best meets your needs.

 - The Substance Use Clinician will call you back and arrange an appointment.

 Counseling Service of Addison County prioritizes access to Substance Use Disorder Services for pregnant women.
 At the time of screening and assessment, any woman providing information indicating she is pregnant will be provided immediate prioritized Substance Use/Mental Health Disorder Assessment and Treatment Services at the first available opportunity.
 Time and day dependent, same day or next day services will be offered.